Production and Operations Management Society: History

 Since 1990, the POMS society has annually held national conferences focused on academic and practitioner research presentations in the operations management discipline.
 POMS also sponsors conferences held by its Colleges, joint conferences with the European operations management society EUROMA, and international conferences.
 The society maintains the website www.pomsmeetings.org as a current and historical repository of information about these conferences.

-The current President of POMS is Chelliah Siskandarajah, who is the Hugh Roy Cullen Chair in Business Administration Information and Operations Management at Mays Business School, Texas A&M University.
-The President-Elect is Zuojun (Max) Shen from University of California Berkeley.
-POMS also is guided by Board Members made up of three Past Presidents, several Vice Presidents (e.g., Education, Finance, Meetings, Member Activities, Colleges, Publications, Communications, Industry, Americas, Africa & Middle East, Europe, and Australasia), a Secretary, and several at-large Board Members.
-POMS is also led by a Director of Strategic Planning, an Executive Director, Associate Directors (Global Outreach, Information Technology Services), a Web Editor, and a Social Media Coordinator.